What Is Sciatica?

 What Are the Most Common Causes of Sciatica?

 As the first step of treatment, our Brooklyn specialists conduct an overall assessment of the patient to determine the root of the problem.
 The majority of sciatica cases stem from an inflammatory condition that often results in nerve irritation.
 In rare cases, sciatic nerve condition may be caused by benign or cancerous tumor or metabolic disease such as diabetes.

-Sciatica usually occurs due to:
+Sciatica also occurs due to:

-Sciatica Signs and Symptoms
+What are the Signs and Symptoms of Sciatica?

 How is Sciatica diagnosed?